 Mine Resilience Australia Pty Ltd (MRA) is committed to protecting the privacy of your personal information.
 An overview of how MRA handles your personal information in accordance with the Privacy Act 1988 (Privacy Act) and the Australian Privacy Principles (APPs), is provided below.

 MRA generally collects personal information from you or your authorised representative to properly and efficiently carry out its functions.
-MRA only collects personal information for purposes that are reasonably for, or directly related to, its functions or activities under the National Vocational Education and Training Regulator Act 2011 (NVR Act), the Education Services for Overseas Students Act 2000 (ESOS Act), or the Freedom of Information Act 1982 (FOI Act).
+MRA only collects personal information for purposes that are reasonably for, or directly related to, its functions or activities in providing courses or personnel development.
 MRA may also collect personal information in relation to employment services, human resource management and other corporate service functions.

 Sometimes MRA collects personal information from a third party, but only if you have consented to such collection, or would reasonably expect us to collect your personal information in this way.